Check out our long-term capital gain tax calculator, find out how to calculate capital gains when you sell your house.

 Ownership can be held individually or jointly in various ways.
 Ownership in the marital home may also be established through legal marriage.
 If a married couple files jointly, only one spouse must meet the ownership requirement.
 It may be possible to increase the available exclusion to $750,000 if one of the divorcing spouses remarries and the new spouse lives in the home for 2 of the previous 5 years before the sale.

-It is important to note that if the marital home will be sold in the future, the marital exclusion will be required, both spouses must remain on the title after the divorce has been finalized.
+It is important to note that if the marital home will be sold in the future, the marital exclusion will be required, and both spouses must remain on the title after the divorce has been finalized.
 Divorced couples may no longer be eligible for marital exclusion once the chain of ownership has been broken.

 Per the IRS, they generally depend on the taxpayer's marital status as of Dec 31st.
 However, more than one filing status may apply in certain situations.